-Email marketing campaigns have become the default marketing tool for SMEs.
-But there is still a place for direct mail aimed at valuable prospects and customers - and it does not have to cost the earth, as Kate Horstead discovers
+Email marketing campaigns have become the default marketing tool for small businesses but there is still a place for direct mail and it does not have to cost the earth, as Kate Horstead discovers

-"Direct mail can be highly targeted and customers realise it has taken more effort to put together a direct mail programme than it would to email them," says Direct Marketing Association (DMA) committee member, Steve Dyer.
+"Direct mail can be highly targeted and customers realise it has taken more effort to put together a direct mail programme than it would to email them," says Steve Dyer of the Direct Marketing Association (DMA).

 Collecting customer data

 The key to a successful direct marketing campaign is getting your material in front of the right people, addressed by name.
 You may already have a list of good customers and permission to contact them.
 If not, for a minimum of £500, you could buy a list of potential customers from a mailing list broker, which you can find by searching the members directory on the DMA website.

 "You will need to profile who you are looking for - perhaps by the value of their house, the area they live or whether they have children," explains Dyer.
 "A list broker can give you a list that matches your needs."

 List brokers can also supply business contacts - although, if you sell to businesses, it is likely you already know your potential customers.
 If you want to put your own list of potential business customers together, contact trade associations and membership bodies, and look in business directories.
 Don't forget to include contacts you already have in your own records - including existing and lapsed customers and businesses that have made enquires in the past.

 Creating your own consumer list is more challenging.
 If you happen to know, for example, that a good proportion of your customers come from a particular area, then you could theoretically use a telephone directory to compile a list of names based on postcodes.
 But this is extremely time-consuming, uncertain and will create data protection problems.

 It is better to either buy a list or compile your own from customers who have explicitly said they are happy to receive information from you.